expel-io/vault-plugin-database-cloudsql/README.md

 This is a Hashicorp Vault database plugin to connect to CloudSQL instances with [GoogleCloudPlatform/cloud-sql-go-connector][0].

+## Compatibility

+- This plugin currently only supports connecting to postgres CloudSQL instances.
+PRs welcome!
+- This plugin has been tested with Hashicorp Vault version `1.8.x`.
+Stay tuned as we add support for newer Hashicorp Vault versions.

 From Google Cloud's documentation:
 <!-- markdownlint-disable MD013 -->
 > Using the Cloud SQL Auth proxy is the recommended method for connecting to a Cloud SQL instance.
 See: [Connect using the Cloud SQL Auth proxy][0]